OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Basic Course Information
 --------------------------

-Basic course information includes the course ID, Title, Description, and Tags.
-This information will display to users.
+Basic course information includes the course ID, title, description, and tags.
+This information will display to learners.

 .. image:: images/basicinfo.png

 **Course Identifier**

 Give your course an ID.
-The Course ID field allows you to create a organizational system for your courses.
+The Course ID field allows you to create an organizational system for your courses.
 IDs can have both numbers and letters.
 Use this field to align with an external identification system, or create your own.

 **Course Title**

 Name your course.
-This course title will display on learner's homepage as well as the catalog.
+This course title will display on learners' homepage as well as the catalog.

 **About this Course**